 Can't be done?
 Ha!
 What looks like a normal plastic spoon is actually biodegradable, made out of cornstarch.
 In the warm, microbial environment of our Fair's compost pile, these items decompose along with paper plates, waxed cups, animal waste and unfinished blooming onions.
-Within a few weeks our pile will be magically (or microbially) changed into a healthy compost mixture to be used on the fairgrounds.
+Within a few months our pile will be magically (or microbially) changed into a compost mixture to be used on the fairgrounds.
 If you see a plant growing on the fairgrounds, our compost is enhancing it.

 We are also interested in the public's input about how we can enrich the Composting and Recycling Tent Area with vendors.
 We envision a "Compost Alley” of vendors who strive for zero waste and worship the three R's.
 These could be artists who create with reclaimed materials, antique associations, businesses with technologies that help conserve…or, how about a junk band?

 We hope you can see that R,R,R is more than just something we sweep under the rug.
 No, we're proud, we've got vision, and as one of the best-kept secrets of the Fair, we have a heck lot of fun doing good work!

 Learn How to Compost and Where to Get Bins